VahidMSU/GeoCNN/readme.md

 └── ...
 ```

 **Note**: Due to size constraints, datasets are not included in this repository.
-Contact the authors for access or prepare your own data in the compatible HDF5 format.
+Contact the me for access or prepare your own data in the compatible HDF5 format.

 ## 🎮 Usage